-Confraternity of Penitents: Living St. Francis' Rule for the Laity
+Confraternity of Penitents: St. Francis' Rule of Penance for the Laity

 "Most High, glorious God, enlighten the darkness of my heart and give me true faith, certain hope, and perfect charity, sense and knowledge, Lord, that I may carry out Your holy and true command." ---------- Saint Francis' of Assisi's prayer before the San Damiano Crucifix